 - An AC motor and

 Inside the single frequency converter there is a rectifier, DC-link and inverter unit.
+In multi-drive systems a separate rectifier unit is commonly used.
+Inverter units are connected directly to a common DClink.

 General description of a dimensioning procedure